 We retain a strong commitment to our creative subjects.
 Drama, art and music lessons provide students with a range of experiences that extend their knowledge, develop understanding and build self–esteem.
 We are locally renowned for the quality of our musicals, dramatic productions and concerts.

-High levels of literacy and numeracy are promoted across the curriculum to enable students to communicate fluently and be able to apply lifelong, transferable skills across all areas of learning.
+Literacy and numeracy are promoted across the curriculum to enable students to communicate fluently and be able to apply lifelong, transferable skills across all areas of learning.
 Peer mentoring schemes are used frequently to support students with their reading to enable them to fully access the school curriculum.

 In Years 10 and 11, the number of compulsory courses is reduced and choice is expanded with a wide range of options.
 In addition to a common core of academic subjects, we offer a number of vocational qualifications, including courses in business and construction.